RussDev7/Terraria-4Bit-RGB-Animation-Builder/README.md

 <img src="https://github.com/user-attachments/assets/546d966f-a542-4a17-840b-639791c8c76a" width="250" height="250"/>

-Without getting too technical, this glitch allows us to simply change the wire bulb to any sprite (color) remotly from any position on the Y axis.
+Without getting too technical, this glitch allows us to simply change the wire bulb to any sprite (color) remotely from any position on the Y axis.

 <img src="https://github.com/user-attachments/assets/8bade025-02df-40d3-80cd-d92a2a8fb657" width="400" height="350"/>